-The Michigan Alzheimer’s Disease Center (MADC) is committed to enhancing dementia awareness through collaborative education and outreach efforts.
-To support this commitment, we have established partnerships with several U-M departments and institutions, in addition to community organizations, such as the Alzheimer’s Association.
+The Michigan Alzheimer’s Disease Center is committed to improving knowledge and awareness of dementia through collaborative education and outreach efforts.
+To support this commitment, we have established partnerships with several University of Michigan departments and institutions, and with community organizations, such as the Alzheimer’s Association.
 Our partnerships enable us to provide, co-sponsor, support and promote educational programs for individuals experiencing memory loss and for care partners.
 Please check out our events calendar for a listing of educational and support programs offered by the MADC, U-M Geriatrics Center, U-M Silver Club programs, and the Alzheimer’s Association.

 MADC Speakers Bureau

 The MADC participated in a community engagement project that led to the publication of a collection of writings from persons with memory loss, family members and healthcare professionals.
-The U-M anthology, “The Shapes of Memory Loss” is available today.
-Please click here to learn more.
+The University of Michigan anthology, “The Shapes of Memory Loss” is available today.
+Please click here to purchase your copy.